 We’re going to start off with the Eiffel Tower.
 This is without doubt Paris’s most famous landmark, and a must-visit when you come to Paris.
 You can either enjoy the views from below or head up inside the tower to one of the various stages.

 If you do decide to go up the Eiffel Tower, we highly recommend you book your tickets in advance.
+The best place to do this is on the official website.
 There are often huge lines for tickets on site, and you don’t want to waste time unnecessarily.
 For a lot more tips for your visit, see our complete guide to visiting the Eiffel Tower.

 From the Eiffel Tower, we suggest taking a cruise on the River Seine, which will let you see many of the highlights of the city from the river.
-After this, you might consider a walking tour of Paris or a Hop on Hop off bus trip.
-Alternatively, consider visiting the Musee d’Orsay.
+You can book a discounted Seine River cruise which departs from near the Eiffel Tower with our link.

 From here, you can pop across to Notre Dame if you want.
 Due to the fire in 2019 this is undergoing significant reconstruction work, so do keep that in mind.
 From Notre Dame, head across to the Louvre, one of the most famous art museums in the world.